Anoka-Ramsey Community College

 Subsection i.
-Must have no discrimination regarding race, sex, color, creed, religion, age, national origin, disability, marital status, status with regard to public assistance, sexual orientation, membership or activity in a local commission as defined by law
+Must have no discrimination regarding race, sex, color, creed, religion, age, national origin, disability, marital status, status with regard to public assistance, sexual orientation, gender, membership or activity in a local commission as defined by law.

 Subsection ii.
-Ensure the club’s purpose benefits students and the College
+Ensure that the club’s purpose will benefit students and the College.

 Subsection iv.
-Submit a proposed written constitution to the CSG.
-If the proposed club is affiliated with a state or national organization, the affiliated constitution and the terms of affiliation must also be submitted
+Submit a proposed written constitution to the CSS.
+If the proposed club is affiliated with a state or national organization, the affiliated constitution and the terms of affiliation must also be submitted.

 Subsection vi.
-Approval of the charter requires a two thirds (2/3) majority vote of the CSG.
+Approval of the charter requires a two thirds (2/3) majority vote of the CSS.

 Subsection vii.
-A pre-term calendar of events and financial/budget statement must also be presented to the CSG.
+A pre-term calendar of events and financial/budget statement must also be presented to the CSS.

 Section B. Responsibilities of clubs and organizations include:

 Subsection iii.
-Submit the pre-term calendar of events and financial/budget statement to the CSG annually.
+Submit the pre-term calendar of events and financial/budget statement to the CSS annually.